Sporting Chance Clinic

-Sporting Chance (sometimes referred to by its original name, Sporting Chance Clinic) is a registered UK based charity set up by former Arsenal and England football captain Tony Adams to provide support to current and former professional athletes for a wide variety of mental and emotional health problems.
-Formed in September 2000, the charity provides support to current and retired athletes in three areas: education and training, one to one counselling (for any emotional or mental health issue) and a residential clinic set up specifically to treat addictive disorders.
+Sporting Chance (sometimes referred to by its original name, Sporting Chance Clinic) is a registered UK based charity.

+Set up by former Arsenal and England football captain Tony Adams, Sporting Chance provides support to current and former professional athletes for a wide variety of mental and emotional health problems.

+Formed in September 2000, the charity provides current and retired athletes with education and training tools as well as one to one counselling (for any emotional or mental health issue) in the residential clinic set up specifically to treat addictive disorders.

-On 27 September 2013, it was announced that former CEO Peter Kay had suddenly died aged 52.
+On 27 September 2013, it was announced that former CEO Peter Kay had died aged 52.

 Services

 One-to-one therapy and triage

 Sporting Chance offers access to a national network of therapists and counsellors, all are vetted as to their qualification, specialism, place of practice, that they are suitably insured, that they maintain personal supervision and of course, their geography.
 Sporting Chance’s diligence process mirrors that of the BACP (British Association of Counsellors and Psychotherapists) and the UKCP (United Kingdom Council for Psychotherapy).
 This service can be accessed through a stakeholder referral or directly via a 24-hour telephone line.
 This service delivers talking therapy and treatment solutions to a wide range of mental and emotional health presentations.
 Over a thousand current and retired professional athletes will use this service each year.